20 Cities in Portugal for sustainable cultural tourism

 In 2011 WOOLFest brought the old (wool industry) and the new (urban art) together in one event and, well, the rest is history.
 The Portuguese inland territories have always struggled harder than other places to remain relevant and attract visitors, but Covilhã has set quite an example.

-Walking around the city’s narrow streets and experiencing it is the best thing to do in Guimarães; no plans needed.
-But do check what cultural events are happening at the time of your visit if you’d like to stick around for an extra day or two.
+Walking around the city’s narrow streets and experiencing it is the best thing to do in Guimarães; no plans are needed.
+But check what cultural events are happening at the time of your visit if you’d like to stick around for an extra day or two.

 I doubted if I should include Loulé in this list of Portugal cities for sustainable cultural tourism, but I soon realized that feeling came from prejudice.
 You see, to me, Loulé is that city where everyone flocks to in the summer, for the beaches and the laid-back nightlife.

 Of course, as I realized when researching for this blog post, Loulé also has plenty of potential for cultural travelers.
-Known country- and worldwide for its Carnaval (not one of the traditional ones, though), what most people probably don’t realize is that Loulé also hosts one of Europe’s biggest world music festivals.
+Known country- and worldwide for its Carnaval (not one of the traditional ones, though), most people probably don’t realize that Loulé also hosts one of Europe’s biggest world music festivals.

 Although these different landscapes and the religious and historical heritage would be enough reason to head to Portalegre, it’s the annual FIMM in the nearby town of Marvão (about 13 miles) that draws all the attention.

 I visited Matosinhos for a travel journalism masterclass in September 2019, so it was more of a business trip.
-But, I felt in Matosinhos something I had felt before in destinations that one is led to believe “have nothing to see”.
+But, I felt in Matosinhos something I had felt before in destinations that one is led to believe “have nothing to see.”

-It’s been almost three years since I visited Maia for the first time but I still think the city doesn’t get the attention it deserves.
+It’s been almost three years since I visited Maia for the first time, but I still think the city doesn’t get the attention it deserves.
 So, in the light of this 2020 trend of second-city travel, Maia seemed to fit right in.